 It’s a shame that those who’ve suffered a crime due to unlocked doors and windows had to learn such a harsh lesson the hard way.
 The news media could have – and should have – done a better job of warning them.
-Isn’t it ironic to see charity causing such inadvertent harm?
+It's so ironic to see charity causing such inadvertent harm.

 Rather than whispering the truth, the media should shout it for all to hear.

 Be honest now.
 Do you keep all your doors and windows locked at all times?
 If not, re-read the above.
 Gamble in Vegas, not in your life.

 The New London Day (CT) – 31 March 2008 – New Britain CT ...Leslie